DiamondLightSource/httomo/docs/source/explanation/templates.rst

 What is a template?
 ------------------------

-A YAML template in HTTomo is an interface to a method which can be used to build a pipeline of tasks that will be run.
+A YAML template in HTTomo is an interface to a method which can be used to build a pipeline of tasks or a `process list <https://diamondlightsource.github.io/httomo/explanation/process_list.html>`_ that will be executed.
-Template provides a communication with a method by setting input/output and also additional parameters if required.
+Template provides a communication with a method by setting input/output entries and also additional parameters, if required.

-Lets consider this simple template for median filter from `TomoPy <https://tomopy.readthedocs.io/en/stable/api/tomopy.misc.corr.html#tomopy.misc.corr.median_filter3d>`_ package.
+Lets consider this simple template for a median filter from the `TomoPy <https://tomopy.readthedocs.io/en/stable/api/tomopy.misc.corr.html#tomopy.misc.corr.median_filter3d>`_ package.

 .. code-block:: yaml